 6. Pour batter onto your preheated waffle iron and cook until golden brown.

-Melt the butter in a small bowl, or measure out the vegetable oil.
+- Melt the butter in a small bowl, or measure out the vegetable oil.
 In a medium bowl whisk the milk, eggs and vanilla together.
-Stir in the melted butter.
+Stir in the melted butter or oil.

-Add about 1/3 cup of batter for each waffle.
+- Add about 1/3 cup of batter for each waffle.
 This will depend on the size of your waffle maker so feel free to experiment with amounts.
 Place on a wire rack until ready to serve so they stay crisp.